About Professor Min Chen

-A/Prof Min Chen completed her BSc and MSc degrees at the North-East Normal University in China and her PhD degree in the University of Sydney.
-She is an Associate Professor in the School of Biological Science and has been awarded an Australian Research Council Future Fellow (2013-2016).
+Prof Min Chen completed her BSc and MSc degrees at the North-East Normal University in China and her PhD degree in the University of Sydney.
+She is a Professor in the School of Biological Science and has been awarded an Australian Research Council Future Fellow (2013-2016).
 The focus of her research is the molecular mechanism of photosynthesis driven by red-shifted chlorophylls, biosynthetic pathway of those chlorophylls and their photo-regulatory mechanisms.
 The important outcomes of her research include:

 • Discovery of the most-red-shifted chlorophyll, chlorophyll f to date